-Investing in Kevlar panels can provide high level bullet resistance for your home in a lightweight and versatile way.
-Kevlar is a brand name for a type of para-aramid fibers, known to provide: fantastic strength to weight ratio, chord modulus, high tenacity, limited creep and about 3.5% elongation at break.
+Investing in Kevlar panels provides high-level bullet resistance for your home or office in a lightweight and versatile way.
+Kevlar is a brand name for a type of para-aramid fibers known to provide: excellent strength to weight ratio, chord modulus, high tenacity, minimal creep, and about 3.5% elongation at break.

-Kevlar is often referred to as opaque armor or soft armor, due to it extreme protective abilties.
+Kevlar is often referred to as opaque armor or soft armor due to its extreme protective abilities.

-Kevlar is created through the chemical reaction of various monomers through condensation, resulting in a liquid crastalline comportment.
+Kevlar is created through the chemical reaction of various monomers through condensation, resulting in liquid crystalline comportment.
 A mechanical process orients the polymer in an effective direction.
-Sulfuric acid is required in production in order to keep the water-insolube polymers combined in the solution during its synthesis.
-Production of the material is expensive due to the challenges related to using concerntraed sulfuric acid.
+Production requires sulfuric acid to keep the water-insoluble polymers combined in the solution during its synthesis.
+Production of the material is expensive due to the challenges related to using concentrated sulfuric acid.

 Types of Kevlar Panels

-There are more than just one type of Kevlar material.
+There is more than just one type of Kevlar material.
 It comes in a variety of material types, each with different benefits, including:

-Kevlar K-29 – found in industrial applications, such as strong cables or vehicle armor.
+Kevlar K-29: found in industrial applications, such as solid cables or vehicle armor.

-Kevlar K49 – found in important cable and rope products.
+Kevlar K49: found in essential cable and rope products.

 Kevlar AP – Adds 15% higher tensile strength than K-29